 Second, flies can be widespread, so taking them down with spray means coating all areas of interest, which takes time.
 Lastly, even the most potent indoor sprays are not a “catch-all solution.”
 The best way to keep flies out is prevention.

 How do I prevent flies in my home to begin with?

 The most effective way to get rid of flies is to keep them out in the first place.
 Seal off all places where you think flies can enter your home.
 Fix window screens, caulk cracks and crevices, use steel wool in the gaps around pipes or cables, and if there any particularly wide gaps, seal them off with a very fine wire mesh.
 This will keep other unwanted pests out as well.

-Next, be sure to eliminate anything that could be a food source or breeding ground.
-Make sure your garbage and compost are covered, and take them out often.
+Next, eliminate any food sources or potential breeding grounds.
+Ensure your garbage and compost are covered, and take them out often.
 Keep the sink empty of dirty dishes and wipe down surfaces often.
 You can even pour bleach down the drain if you feel the insects are fluttering around your dish drain.
-Be sure not to overwater plants.
-Swampy soil can attract many types of gnats.
-If your backyard has any birdbaths or standing water sources, dump them often.
-Standing, stagnant water is the perfect place for breeding mosquitos.
+Be sure not to overwater plants, as swampy soil can attract gnats.
+If your backyard has any birdbaths or standing water sources, stagnant water is the perfect place to breed mosquitos.